visit/galaxy-docs/_includes/fuzzy-accommodation.md

 The output filter describes which content that should be included with the item.
 See the availability search for specifications.

 This is **POST** request that requires a filter.
-You can see a bare minimum verison of this search in the examples.
+You can see a bare minimum version of this search in the examples.

 ### HTTP Request